neumino/neumino.github.io/movies.md

 ### Ma
 *Released on 2019-05-29, vote average 5.3*

 Sue Ann is a loner who keeps to herself in her quiet Ohio town.
 One day, she is asked by Maggie, a new teenager in town, to buy some booze for her and her friends, and Sue Ann sees the chance to make some unsuspecting, if younger, friends of her own.
-She offers the kids the chance to avoid drinking and driving by hanging out in the basement of her home.
-But there are some house rules: One of the kids has to stay sober.
-Don’t curse.
-Never go upstairs.
-And call her “Ma.”
-But as Ma’s hospitality starts to curdle into obsession, what began as a teenage dream turns into a terrorizing nightmare, and Ma’s place goes from the best place in town to the worst place on earth.

 <iframe id="player"
 	type="text/html"